Information for new master students

 Welcome to the Department of Mathematics.
 Here is some useful information regarding your studies.

-WELCOME MEETING AT THE DEPARTMENT OF MATHEMATICS
+WELCOME MEETING AT THE DEPARTMENT

 In late August we will have a welcome meeting for all new master students at our department.
 At the meeting you will have a chance to meet your teachers, programme coordinator, study counsellors and fellow students.
 The programme coordinator will give you a presentation of your programme and leave room for questions.